 Prague, until around 1800, just consisted of 4 separate towns that had 4 town squares, which were all divided by defended walls.
-Every town had distinctive qualities, that originated from the personalities of the individuals who settled in them initially.
+Every town had distinctive qualities that originated from the personalities of the individuals who settled in them initially.
 These days, most of the charm of Prague endures within the unique spirit of all of its’ towns.

-This town of fine Baroque gardens and palaces arose in the aftermath of the merchant settlement which burnt down during the 1540’s.
+This town of fine Baroque gardens and palaces arose in the aftermath of the merchant settlement, which burnt down during the 1540s.
 The European and Czech nobles who moved here were very proud of their grand garden designs.
-During the 1990’s, following decades of neglect, these gardens were painstakingly restored.
-Whilst some are only open to the relatives of the former nobles—such as the German, Polish and American Embassies, and the Czech Parliament—several are open to tourists. read more
+During the 1990s, following decades of neglect, these gardens were painstakingly restored.
+Whilst some are only open to the relatives of the former nobles—such as the German, Polish and American Embassies and the Czech Parliament—several are open to tourists. read more

 The Old Town is connected to the Little Quarter via the Charles Bridge.
-A booming town ever since the tenth century, this locale has been a bustling commercial center for a long time—packed with guilds, merchants and Jan Hus supporters.
+A booming town ever since the tenth century, this locale has been a bustling commercial centre for a long time—packed with guilds, merchants and Jan Hus supporters.
 Jan Hus was a Church reformer who lobbied for a Czech style of Catholicism.
 The town walls can be traced on a modern road map (one remnant of the wall system which made up a fortified ring is the Powder Tower, and the river formed the other half of this).
-The boggy area nearest to the curve—the least attractive and thus delegated to the Jews—turned into a ghetto (today called the Jewish Quarter, or Josefov). read more
+The boggy area nearest to the curve—the least attractive and thus delegated to the Jews—turned into a ghetto (today called the Jewish Quarter or Josefov). read more